IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 </template>
 ```

 Basically, they'll wrap a bit of content with some other template, a bit like an inline layout.
-The cool part is that we can program log into our block helper that injects data into the `contentBlock` we pass into it.
+The cool part is that we can program logic into our block helper that injects data into the `contentBlock` we pass into it.

 This is perfect for integrating something like, I dunno, a template that automatically pulls it's data from an IPFS hash.